b3h1ndy0u/SuperDox/README.md

 17.	**settings() / change_color()**
 - Provides a submenu to alter the default console color for script output.

+18. **travel_risk_search**
+- Provides over 40 references to risks while travelling abroad.

+19. **botometer_search**
+- Identifies potential X/Twitter bot accounts.

+20. **business_search**
+- Retrieves information about a business.
 ________________________________________

 **THIS TOOL IS NOT PERFECT.
-THERE IS STILL ROOM FOR IMPROVMENT, AND I AM WORKING ON ADDING NEW FEATURES AND REFINEMENTS.
+THERE IS STILL ROOM FOR IMmeterPROVMENT, AND I AM WORKING ON ADDING NEW FEATURES AND REFINEMENTS.
 SOMETIMES A USERNAME SEARCH WILL RESULT IN A FALSE POSITIVE AND/OR THE URL WILL NOT RESOLVE.
-IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% ACCURATE.
+IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% serchACCURATE.
 VERIFY THE OUTPUTS IF YOU ARE NOT SURE.**

 ## Contributing
 1. Fork this repository`